 “What to Teach” Course

-The primary focus of this two day, residential course will be on the structure and skills of health-care communication.
+The primary focus of this two day, non-residential course will be on the structure and skills of health-care communication.
 The course will look at the various models in use to conceptualise health care communication and how to utilise these to analyse communication skills in observed encounters with patients.
 This will help participants clarify what they are trying to teach and learn, define the individual specific skills of communication and break down the complex task of the interview into its individual components.
 The course will be a mixture of experiential learning and didactic teaching.
 We will explore communication skills by observing prepared videos and also work in small groups with simulated patients to recreate situations where we can analyse communication skills within a teaching session.
 Participants will be expected to interview simulated patients during the course in order to create encounters for analysis and practice.

 Programme of Courses